-- Places where the normal temperature can exceed 40°C or be below 0°C (e.g. attics, furnace rooms, directly above ovens or kettles etc.) as the heat/steam could cause nuisance alarms. - Near a decorative object, door, light fitting, window moulding etc., that may prevent smoke or heat from entering the Alarm. - Surfaces that are normally warmer or colder than the rest of the room (e.g. attic hatches).
-Temperature differences might stop smoke or heat from reaching the unit. - Next to or directly above heaters or air conditioning vents, windows, wall vents etc. that can change the direction of airflow. - In very high or awkward areas (e.g. over stairwells) where it may be difficult to reach the alarm (for testing, hushing or battery replacement). - Locate the unit at least 1m from dimmer controlled lights and wiring as some dimmers can cause interference. - Locate unit at least 1.5m and route wiring at least 1m away from fluorescent light fittings as electrical "noise" and/or flickering may affect the unit.
+- Bathrooms, kitchens, shower rooms, garages or other rooms where the smoke alarm may be triggered by steam, condensation, normal smoke or fumes.
+Keep at least 6 metres away from sources of normal smoke/fumes. - Locate away from very dusty or dirty areas as dust build-up in the chamber can impair performance.
+It can also block the insect screen mesh and prevent smoke from entering the smoke detector chamber. - Do not locate in insect infested areas.
+Small insects getting into the smoke detector chamber can cause intermittent alarms. - Places where the normal temperature can exceed 40°C or be below 0°C (e.g. attics, furnace rooms, directly above ovens or kettles etc.) as the heat/steam could cause nuisance alarms. - Near a decorative object, door, light fitting, window moulding etc., that may prevent smoke or heat from entering the Alarm. - Surfaces that are normally warmer or colder than the rest of the room (e.g. attic hatches).
+Temperature differences might stop smoke or heat from reaching the alarm. - Next to or directly above heaters or air conditioning vents, windows, wall vents etc. that can change the direction of airflow. - In very high or awkward areas (e.g. over stairwells) where it may be difficult to reach the Alarm (for testing & hushing). - Locate the Alarm at least 1m from dimmer controlled lights and wiring as some dimmers can cause interference.

+• Locate alarm at least 1.5m and route any interconnected wiring at least 1m away from fluorescent light fittings as electrical "noise" and/or flickering may affect the Alarm.